 Where to Stay in Tulum

-By all means, stay on the beach if you’re on your only holiday of the year and have money to burn.
-But if you’re a budget and/or adventure traveler like us, you’re going to want to stay in Tulum town.
+If you’re on your only holiday of the year and have money to burn, by all means, stay on the beach.
+But if you’re a budget or are adventure travelers like us, you’re going to want to stay in Tulum town.

 Despite the “awe-inspiring” street art that bloggers wear out their camera buttons snapping at, the town’s not particularly beautiful or “wander-ful.”
 But it’s small, relaxed, easy to get around, friendly, and cheap.